 Reggae Block Dance

-The MOJA Reggae Block Dance promises to deliver once again with music from Jamaica’s own Earth Kry.
-Arrive early to catch reggae talent featuring Da’ Gullah Rootz and Monsoon featuring Operation Irie.
+The MOJA Reggae Block Dance promises to deliver once again.
+Catch reggae talent featuring Da’ Gullah Rootz and Monsoon featuring Operation Irie.
 The event will include African drumming and dance from Deninufay.
 Food trucks and cultural artisan vendors will be on site to round out the experience.
 Bring the whole family to this wonderful FREE to attend event.

 The War and Treaty